“I thought I was invincible.” –Sridhar Silberfein is the founder of Bhakti Fest and co-produced Woodstock in 1969.

 To be continued…

-2nd part of the interview series with Sridhar Silberfein at Bhakti Fest West Joshua Tree, CA
+2nd part of the in-person interview series with Sridhar Silberfein at Bhakti Fest West Joshua Tree, CA.

 Join Sridhar Sept 7-12 at Bhakti Fest West 2016 in Joshua Tree, CA